Pers8/obsidian-files/TOK Exhibition.md

 **Object 1:** *A diary from a soldier in World War II*
 ![[Pasted image 20230502150005.png]]

+The historical artifact of a diary from a soldier in World War II represents the value of historical analysis in understanding the past and present.
+Visitors to this exhibit will explore the ways in which historical knowledge can be used to inform decisions and actions, from the study of past pandemics to the analysis of political systems.
+However, we will also examine the limitations of historical knowledge, particularly in terms of the potential for bias and the challenge of understanding the perspectives and experiences of people from different times and places.

 **Object 2:** *"Starry Night"  by Vincent Van Gogh*
 ![[Pasted image 20230502150607.png]]